Choosing the Right Graco Airless Sprayer Tips

 Spindles and Cabinet Frames

 The 108 and 110 FFLP tip (green) produces a very small two-inch spray fan, perfect for spraying the narrow framing on cabinets without blowing over-spray all over the place.
 This is my go-to size for spraying staircase and deck spindles.
 Using a larger size on spindles wastes a lot of paint from over-spray.

 Cabinet Doors and Shelving

 The green 210 works well for spraying latex paint into tight areas like shelving and window sash.
 This size also works great for shooting cabinet doors and regular doors too, but a green 310 is faster with its six-inch fan, and it produces less over-spray than a blue 311.

 Trim and Doors

 A blue 311 tip, or a green 310, are both fine for doors and trim, but the green 310 is what I use the most for that.
 The six-inch fan is wide enough to cover most base board and door frames perfectly.
 I use this size to spray paint cabinet doors and gutters too.
 Depending on the thickness of the paint you're using, you might need to use a larger orifice like a 312, or 313, to get the paint to pass through the gun without clogging.

 Walls and Ceilings

 The size I use the most when spraying walls and ceilings is a 515 and 517.
-This produces a ten inch fan to cover drywall fast enough without excessive over-spray.
+This tip produces a ten inch fan to cover drywall fast.
 I work in a lot of occupied homes so I have to be careful about over-spray and paint fumes.
 These tips sizes work great for that.

-The size you choose really depends on whether the home is furnished, or not.
+The size you choose also depends on whether the home is furnished, or not.
 In a newly constructed home that's empty, you could use a 615, or a 721, but 515 will give you more control over paint flow and over-spray.